Compliance 8 min read Nov 2025

 Know your obligations

 The Privacy Act 2020 sets the framework for how personal information should be collected, used, stored, and shared in New Zealand.
-For care providers, this means understanding your obligations around the twelve privacy principles — from ensuring individuals know what information is being collected, to taking reasonable steps to protect that information against loss, access, or misuse.
+For care providers, this means understanding your obligations around the twelve privacy principles.

 Under Ngā Paerewa, these obligations are reinforced with sector-specific requirements.
-Standard 5.3, for example, requires that information management systems protect privacy, confidentiality, and security.
+Standard 5.3 requires that information management systems protect privacy, confidentiality, and security.
 Auditors will want to see evidence that your data security practices are not just documented, but actively followed.

 Access control — the first line of defence